nrprabhav/Travel-Weather-Forecast/README.md

 2. Weather forecast for the next five days are displayed below with one card for each day.
 3. A form allows user to type in the place for which the weather is desired
 4. When a place is submitted the weather for that place is displayed
+5. The weather data is requested from the Open weather map API service
-5. The place is added to the history below the form
+6. The place is added to the history below the form
-6. The history persists when the page is closed and opened
+7. The history persists when the page is closed and opened
-7. If same place is submitted again, it is not added to the history
+8. If same place is submitted again, it is not added to the history
-8. Program will not respond if the place name is blank
+9. Program will not respond if the place name is blank
-9. If the first letter of the place name is not capitalized, it is automatically capitalized
+10. If the first letter of the place name is not capitalized, it is automatically capitalized
-10. When one of the places in the history is clicked, the weather for that place is displayed
+11. When one of the places in the history is clicked, the weather for that place is displayed

 ## Screenshots